VISIT OUR ART STORE ▶

 In photography and painting, it refers to those beautifully diffused, out-of-focus light spots that add depth and interest to the background.

-When you see blurry, soft circles of light—often lighter than the surrounding background—those are examples of bokeh.
+When an observer sees blurry, soft circles of light—often lighter than the surrounding background—those are examples of bokeh.

 It’s a technique frequently used in Christmas-themed paintings, where twinkling lights in the background create a warm, magical atmosphere.